 Japan-Chile Foreign Ministers' Meeting

-On November 22, commencing at 4:25 p.m. for approximately 20 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a Foreign Ministers’ Meeting with H.E.
-Dr. Teodoro Ribera Neumann, Minister of Foreign Affairs of the Republic of Chile, who is visiting Japan to attend the G20 Aichi-Nagoya Foreign Ministers’ Meeting.
+On September 20, commencing at 4:15 p.m. (local time; 5:15 a.m. on September 21 JST) for approximately 20 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs, who is visiting New York to attend the United Nations General Assembly, held a meeting with H.E.
+Ms. Antonia URREJOLA Noguera, Minister of Foreign Affairs of the Republic of Chile.
 The overview of the meeting is as follows.